moralesresearch/Utilities/README.md

 ## Install FreeBSD.app

-Simple installer to install the Live ISO to disk.
+Simple installer to install the UNIX OS X to disk.

 ## Keyboard.app